karthik324/simple-UI-4/README.md

 ## Getting Started

-Tried to clone the Home page of shopping app
+Tried to clone the Home page of a shopping app

 A few resources to get you started if this is your first Flutter project: